 - Hiking gear: People wear that stuff everywhere and there is no way you can not look daggy in it.

 - Socks with sandals: Enough said.

-- The experimental stuff (left).
+- The experimental stuff (above, left).

 - Unreliable public transport – There is this stereotype that exists that the Germans are efficient, but it certainly doesn’t apply to their transport, especially trains.
 We have caught a lot of trains in the last three months and I’d guess that at least three-quarters of them were delayed or affected by strikes.
 Planes aren’t much better, either.

 - Frankfurt – That place is just awful.